 The next stage is the assessment centre.
-These consist of a strengths-based interview, a strengths-based group exercise, a commercial awareness presentation and the chance to network with the assessors.
-From here successful vacation scheme offers are made.
+This consists of a strengths-based interview, a group exercise/presentation, a short written exercise and the chance to network with the assessors.
+From here vacation scheme offers are made.

-The final stage of recruitment for both the vacation scheme and direct applicants is PGP Friday – this stands for 'Practice Group Partners' Friday and gives applicants the opportunity to meet and impress the firm's business leaders.
-The format is that of a lawyer speed-networking type of event that sees applicants pick the brains of the practice group heads as well as CEO and managing partner Andrew Leaitherland, “It just goes to show how much the senior figures want to invest their time in the recruitment process,” said one trainee.
+The final stage of recruitment for both the vacation scheme and direct applicants is a 'meet the senior partners' event, which gives applicants the opportunity to meet and impress the firm's business leaders.
+The format is that of a lawyer speed-networking type of event that sees applicants pick the brains of the practice group heads as well as CEO and Managing Partner Andrew Leaitherland.
+“It just goes to show how much the senior figures want to invest their time in the recruitment process,” said one trainee.

-The vacation scheme runs for two weeks through June, with specific dates depending on location.
+The vacation scheme runs for two weeks through June-July, with specific dates depending on location.

 How to wow